 NU Stage was very accommodating and flexible enough to fit perfectly into Monica’s busy schedule as an Interpreting major.
 Engaging in theater on campus gave Monica a way to not only continue her love for performance, but additionally it helped her to branch out and meet more Northeastern students outside of the relatively small and tight knit ASL program family.
 Her experiences with NU Stage will forever remain near and dear to Monica’s heart, making those long days of interpreting all-day and rehearsing all-night totally worth it!

-Monica’s final year in the ASL Program continues to give her countless opportunities for both observing and producing real-world interpreting while still taking courses.
+Monica’s final year in the ASL Program allowed her countless opportunities for both observing and producing real-world interpreting while still taking courses.
 In the Fall semester of her senior year, Monica was placed in a stage government office to shadow and observe the designated interpreter there.
 On a weekly basis, Monica was able to observe and confide in her supervisor, a seasoned interpreter working in several different professional settings.

 Currently on practicum, Monica is working as an interpreting intern at The Learning Center for the Deaf in Framingham, MA.
 The topnotch group of staff interpreters at The Learning Center, many of whom are NU graduates, have become an extremely useful source of feedback and advice for Monica as she approaches the end of her college journey.
 This semester, Monica is able to actually work as an interpreter in various low-risk assignments, always accompanied by another professional interpreter onsight.
 Although real-world interpreting can be quite challenging and definitely intimidating for interpreting students, the energy and support provided by The Learning Center is nothing but endearing and vital for Monica’s growth in the field.